schweizercode/schweizercode/README.md

 - 🎓 former Student at Code Academy Berlin

-- 👨🏼‍💻 Developed and Coded the Software for Intellyscale: https://intellyscale.com/ (Repo on GitLab not visible to the public)

-- 🇦🇺 lived in Australia for over 4 Years

-- 💬 Studied Organisational Leadership

-- 🎧 DJ: played seamless events all Across 🇦🇺 🇺🇸 & 🇩🇪

-- 🎹  5 years of experience in Audio Production, Composing & Recording

-- 🧳 Languages: 🇩🇪 🇦🇺 🇷🇺

 - ⭐️ Life theme: Just freaking go for it!

 - 📫 How to reach me: schweizercode@gmail.com